 Get our FREE Guide to Cosmetic Surgery and Breast Augmentation.
-Or phone (03) 8849 1444 to book for a no-obligation consult with an expert Breast Augmentation surgeon (a genuine FRACS Specialist Plastic Surgeon) in our Melbourne or Berwick locations.
+Or phone (03) 8849 1444 to book for a no-obligation consultation with an expert Breast Augmentation surgeon (a genuine FRACS Specialist Plastic Surgeon) in our Melbourne or Berwick locations.

 Perfect Cleavage: Breast Augmentation Results Change over Time

-- Your breasts WILL change over time, just like every body else’s breasts change over time.
+- Your breasts WILL change over time, just like everybody else’s breasts change over time.

 - Having implants may – or may not – change that somewhat.

 - But many life events can impact how your breasts look – whether or not you chose breast implants to augment your breast shape and bra cup size.

 Everyone goes into surgery expecting a perfect result.
 There’s actually no such thing, as humans – by nature – are never fully symmetrical.
 Plus, time CHANGES the appearance of the breasts even if you have firm looking augmentation results at first.

 There’s actually no such thing as perfection, even if you and your Surgeon are aiming for that result.